This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Grease a 9”x13” oven safe pan with butter, and place the bread cubes into the pan.
-Sprinkle the currants over the bread.
-Drizzle the melted butter over the bread and currants, do not mix/ toss the bread cubes.
+• Grease a 9”x13” oven safe baking dish and place the 1 pound challah bread cubes into the pan.
+Sprinkle the 1/2 cup black currants over the bread.
+Drizzle the melted 1/2 cup unsalted butter over the bread and currants, do not mix or toss the bread cubes.
 Set aside.

-• In a large bowl beat the eggs until broken up, and blend in the sugars, half and half, and whole milk.
-Whisk together gently until ingredients are combined.
-Pour egg mixture over the bread cubes and let it soak in, patting the bread down into the mixture as necessary.
-For best results allow to sit for at least an hour.
+• In a large bowl beat the 4 eggs until broken up, and blend in the 1/2 cup golden brown sugar, 3/4 cup granulated sugar2 cups half and half, 2 cups whole milk, and 1 tablespoon vanilla extract.
+Gently whisk these ingredients together until they are combined.
+Pour the egg mixture over the bread cubes and let it soak in, patting the bread down into the mixture as necessary to fully saturate all of the pieces.
+For best results allow this to sit for at least an hour.

-• Preheat oven to 350 degrees F, and bake uncovered for about 35 minutes.
-Loosely cover with foil and cook an additional 10 minutes.
+• Preheat oven to 350℉, and bake uncovered for about 35 minutes.
+Loosely cover the dish with foil to prevent the top from overly browning and cook an additional 10 minutes.
+Remove the bread pudding from the oven.

-• While bread pudding is cooking, make the vanilla caramel sauce.
-In a saucepan over medium heat, melt together the butter and brown sugar.
-Stir constantly until completely melted.
-Whisk in the evaporated milk and bring to a boil, stirring constantly.
-Remove from heat and whisk in the vanilla and salt.
+• While the bread pudding is cooking, make the vanilla caramel sauce.
+In a saucepan over medium heat, melt together the 1/2 cup unsalted butter and 1 cup golden brown sugar.
+Stir the mixture constantly until completely melted.
+Whisk in the 12 ounces evaporated milk and bring to a boil, stirring constantly.
+Remove the pan from the heat.
 Mixture will not thicken much.
+Whisk in the 1 tablespoon vanilla extract and 1/2 teaspoon salt.

-• Remove bread pudding from oven and pour caramel sauce evenly over the top.
-Return to oven and bake an additional 10 minutes or until the pudding is puffy all over and golden brown for a total cooking time of 55-60 minutes.
+• Pour the caramel sauce evenly over the top.
+Return the dish to the oven and bake an additional 10 minutes or until the pudding is puffy all over and golden brown for a total cooking time of 55-60 minutes.
 Allow to cool before serving.
 (Tastes even better the next day!)

 Notes